Community Engagement Options

 Placements and internships are long-term opportunities that match students with a local community partner for the duration of the semester or year.
 Apply your coursework and skill sets while helping a community agency or school.
 Examples include a semester-long in-class mentoring assignment at local schools, building a website for a nonprofit, or completing a historic assessment for the city.

 Find opportunities that work for you on GivePulse!

 Academic Course Projects

 The CCE works with academic courses that incorporate service learning into the curriculum; a CCE course project involves faculty, students and community partners working to develop and implement a project that aligns the course learning objectives with a community-identified need.
 This is a great way for students to gain real-world work experience while helping make our community a better place.
-Click here to see a showcase of academic service learning at WSU.

 Community Based Research

-to view the University of Minnesota's CBR project examples, and to access Campus Compact's list of articles outlining how to develop quality CBR projects.
+to access Campus Compact's list of articles outlining how to develop quality CBR projects.